vanviegen/glasgow/README.md

 ## Changelog

-Breaking changes in major revisions.
+Breaking and important changes in major revisions.

+v0.7:
+- It's now possible to attach stylesheets to components.
+See [Component CSS](#component-css).
+- The attributes object and the children can now be in any order as arguments to `glasgow(tag, ...attributesObjectAndChildren)`.

 v0.6:
 - The `on` prefix is now mandatory for event handlers.
 So you must now use `onclick` instead of just `click`.